Kieran-Bacon/stow/docs/index.md

 ```

 !!!
 Note
     AWS credentials were setup for the user via one of the methods that can be read about <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html" target="_blank">__*here*__</a>.
-This allows `stow` to able to communicate with s3 simply be using the qualified url for the artefacts.
+This allows `stow` to be able to communicate with s3 simply by using the qualified url for the artefacts.
 Otherwise, the IAM secret keys are required to be passed to the manager as keyword arguments which can be looked at in [managers](managers).

 ### No direct communication between remote managers

 `Artefacts` that are being moved between different remote managers, will be downloaded and then pushed up onto the destination manager.
 Though you might imagine that some managers (`ssh`) could directly write to the destination, it is not currently supported (and most managers never will be able to do this).

-When moving `Artefacts` around a single remote manager, operations such as `mv` and `cp` shouldn't be downloaded, but, this will be down the to the api of the storage medium.
+When moving `Artefacts` around a single remote manager, operations such as `mv` and `cp` should take place solely on the remote machine and should not be downloaded, but, this will be down to the api of the storage medium.

 **Be aware that you will need to have storage available for these types of transfers**.